 HOAs: $0.80 per unit, per month.

 Not that there’s a minimum monthly fee of $280.
-For residential units, this means you’ll need to have at least 200 units to get the best price.
+For residential units, you’ll need at least 200 units to get the best price.

 Propertyware is geared primarily towards landlords of single-family homes.
 It doesn’t have as many features as some other software suites, but that’s a feature, not a bug.
 Because there are no commercial rental features, the interface is much simpler than most comparable software, so it’s easier to learn and use.
 In terms of number of units, it works just as well whether you’re renting out a single home or hundreds of them.

 The Basic plan allows you to list vacant properties, run financial reports, schedule maintenance, screen prospective tenants, and collect rent payments through a dedicated tenant portal.
-The Plus plan does all of this, but it also supports two-way text messaging, digital signatures, and inspection scheduling.
-The Premium plan adds maintenance management and portals for your supply vendors.
+Noah Cammann from Cofes advises that “the Plus plan does all of this, but also supports two-way text messaging, digital signatures, and inspection scheduling.
+The Premium plan adds maintenance management and portals for your supply vendors”.

 One area where Propertyware falls short is third-party integrations.
 Other than Mail Merge and DocuSign, there’s no third-party support, nor is there any planned.
 This isn’t a big deal if you’re looking for an all-in-one management solution.
 But if there are tools or services you already use, like Apartments.com, you won’t be able to integrate them.

 SimplifyEm was designed by real estate professionals, for real estate professionals.
 It supports up to 2,000 units, but it’s especially well designed for smaller landlords.
 If you have fewer than 10 units, you’ll pay only $20 per month.
 This rises by $10 per month for every 10 additional units.
 So if you have 50 units, your fee is $60 per month.
-At that point, it switches over to charging in 25-unit increments, although the base rate of $1 per unit pretty much stays the same.
+At that point, it switcher to charging in 25-unit increments, although the base rate of $1 per unch stays the same.
 There’s also a 15-day free trial, so you can see how it works before paying for a full membership.

 6. MRI Software

 Pricing is a bit more opaque than other property management programs.
 There’s no free trial, and you have to call MRI Software for a quote in order to get pricing.
 It can also be purchased in two ways: an installed program or a cloud-based service.
 That said, it has generally good reviews on a number of landlord websites, where investors have praised its value.
-The only way to find out for sure is to get a quote for yourself.
-That said, MSI Software is only really practical for properties with more than 50 units.
+Vlad Mishkin from WebScraping.ia advises that “the only way to find out for sure is to get a quote for yourself.
+MRI Software is only really practical for properties with more than 50 units”.

 7. Yardi Breeze

 One nice thing about Yardi Breeze is their straightforward pricing.
-Instead of tiers, they simply charge $1 per property, per month.
-That’s pretty affordable, and makes the software very competitive on today’s market.
+Instead of tiers, they simply charge $1 per property per month.
+That’s pretty affordable and makes the software very competitive in today’s market.
 That said, there’s a minimum monthly charge of $100 per month for residential properties, or $200 for commercial properties.
 As a result, you’ll pay a premium for managing properties with fewer than 100 units.
-There’s also an additional upgrade package called Breeze Plus.
+According to Emma Collins from Safe Trade Binary Options,there’s also an additional upgrade package called Breeze Plus.
 This costs $2 per unit, with a $400 monthly minimum for both residential and commercial properties.
-All packages come with free training for the first 30 days, and round-the-clock customer support.
+All packages come with free training for the first 30 days and round-the-clock customer support.

 This software comes with a lot of the same features we’ve seen in other services.
 You can manage applications, automate your marketing, and collect your rent online.
 But Yardi Breeze also allows tenants to upload smartphone photos along with a maintenance request.